dnsimple/dnsimple-support/content/articles/redirector.markdown

 This feature can be used, for example, to redirect the www version of a domain to the non-www hostname.
 Another use case is to redirect a secondary domain you purchased to the main domain without pointing it to any web hosting service.

 This feature can't be used to redirect from one protocol to another protocol on the same host name.
 For example, you can't use it to redirect from `http://example.com` to `https://example.com`.
 To perform a redirect from HTTP to HTTPS on the same host, you'll need to implement the redirection inside your application.
 If you host on Heroku, [this guide](https://support.dnsimple.com/articles/redirect-heroku/#redirect-http2https) explains how to perform the redirection.

 <info>
 HTTP redirects are available to all plans.
-HTTPS redirects are available only on the following [plans](https://dnsimple.com/pricing): Professional or Business.
+HTTPS redirects are available only on the following [plans](https://dnsimple.com/pricing): Professional, Business, Expert Reseller or Master Reseller.
 </info>